DragonSigh/yandex-market-api-docs/README.md

 ## License

 This documentation is provided for educational and reference purposes.
-Please refer to [Yandex Developer Terms](https://yandex.ru/legal/developer/) for usage guidelines.
+Please refer to [Yandex Market Affiliate API Terms](https://yandex.ru/legal/market_affiliate_api/en/) for usage guidelines.

 ---